dotLorenzo/Pathfinding/README.md

 Obstacles such as trees and buildings cannot be walked through, whereas grass and water is traversable yet incurs a movement cost to the player (reduced movement speed).

+If you want to change which routes are computed, comment out the relevant route being draw in redraw_gamewindow() in game_pathfinding.py and route being computed in compute_all_paths() in pathfinding.py.

 # Requirements

 - python3.7